caninetools/canine.tools/about.md

 permalink: /about/
 ---
 ### What is canine.tools?
 canine.tools is a collection of open source and private frontends and services. canine.tools is furry fandom themed.
 We are LGBTQ+ friendly and accept all!
+It originally start in June of 2023 as fluffy.tools.
+I decided to start the project up again around July of 2024.

 ### Server Specs & Information
 This server is located in the United States, specifically east coast.
 The main IPs of the server are `45.90.12.117` and `2a0b:64c0:2::7e`.
 This server is powered by [RoyaleHosting](https://royalehosting.net/).